Jake Worth

 Note the bad ref at the end.

-Find a Good Commit
+Find a Good Reference

 Now, we need to find a commit in the past where things worked.
 I usually jump back at least twenty commits to start.
 When in doubt, jump farther.